ambv/retype/README.md

 Things to be done:

-* [ ] add the --keep-byte-literals option for Mercurial
 * [ ] add a --backward option to output type comments instead of annotations
 * [ ] handle if sys.version_info and sys.platform checks in stubs